 GDPR

 GDPR stands for General Data Protection Regulation.
 It is an EU law that controls how businesses collect, store, and use personal data — things like names, email addresses, phone numbers, and purchase history.
-Irish businesses must follow GDPR.
-The key rules are: only collect data you need, tell people how you use their data, keep it secure, and delete it when you no longer need it.
+Irish businesses must follow GDPR when they handle personal data.
+In plain English, that usually means collecting only what you need, being clear about how you use it, keeping it secure, respecting people's rights, and not keeping it longer than necessary.

 Real-world example